How Tap Works: A Detailed Look at the World’s Most Advanced Input Device

 - Turning complex macros into simple finger taps

-- Controlling your favorite videos games on Xbox One, PC and Mac
+- Controlling your favorite videos games on PC and Mac

 - Controlling CAD Modeling software